asimyildiz/westapi/README.md

 - npm install
 - npm run start

+# Problems :
-# if there is an error with docker-compose up, run
+- if there is an error with docker-compose up, run
-- docker-compose.exe down --remove-orphans
+- docker-compose down --remove-orphans
-# then restart docker desktop app
+- then restart docker desktop app